What makes for a good team?

 We live in teams.
 We work in teams.
 We learn in teams.
 But what makes for a good team?
-How do we create the types of teams that actually support each other and lead to learning gains?
-Well, at least of the answer starts with football.
+At least part of the answer starts with football.

 The first football game took place on November 6, 1869, when Rutgers University beat Princeton 6 to 4.
 The game was different back then.
 Players couldn’t actually run with the ball.
 They could only kick or hit it.
 Tackling wasn’t as sophisticated either, and players would sometimes just throw themselves at each other in flying formations.
 Over time the game evolved.
 The rules were changed.
 New positions were added.

 But for decades the sport emphasized strength over teamwork, and for many, the game remained a sort of organized mayhem.
 Give a player some instructions on where to go and when to do it, and if he had the physical prowess—and the raw desire—he would make it happen.
 “Coaches who can outline plays on a blackboard are a dime a dozen,” Vince Lombardi once explained.
 “The ones who win get inside their player and motivate.”

 All of that ended with Bill Walsh.
 In the late 1970s, the coach of the San Francisco 49ers created a new way of playing football, one which required far more trust.
 In the past, quarterbacks would either opt for a bruising, rushing play, or wait in the pocket to launch long passes to an open receiver.
 But under Walsh, the 49ers developed a new type of offensive attack.
 Walsh claimed that he invented the approach for a Bengals quarterback named Virgil Carter, who couldn’t throw very far.
 To address Carter’s liability, Walsh created crisp, timed passing plays, and Carter would throw the ball to a place just beyond the line of scrimmage, assuming that a receiver would be there to make the grab.